Adaptive Safety-Critical Control for a Class of Nonlinear Systems with Parametric Uncertainties: A Control Barrier

 Consider a control-affine system $\dot{x} = f(x) + g(x) u$ where $f$, $g$ include parametric uncertainties (e.g., $f$ and $g$ are identified by universal approximators such as neural networks).
-The main challenge of stabilizing such a system using adaptive controllers arises from the so-called ``loss of controllability" problem; that is, although the system is controllable, the identification model may lose its controllability at some points in time, owing to parameter adaptations \cite{ioannou2012robust,bechlioulis2008robust}.
+The main challenge of stabilizing such a system using adaptive controllers arises from the so-called ``loss of controllability'' problem; that is, although the system is controllable, the identification model may lose its controllability at some points in time, owing to parameter adaptations \cite{bechlioulis2008robust,ioannou1996robust}.
 The same issue could happen in the aCBF-based control design, which will result in the emptiness of the admissible safe control set and therefore, the infeasibility of the QP.
-To the best of our knowledge, the \emph{singularity-free} aCBF-based safe controller is not yet developed in the literature, though relevant stabilizing adaptive control schemes have been proposed in \cite{ioannou2012robust,xu2003robust,velez2004adaptive,bechlioulis2008robust,krstic1995nonlinear}.
+To the best of our knowledge, the \emph{singularity-free} aCBF-based safe controller is not yet developed in the literature, though relevant stabilizing adaptive control schemes have been proposed in \cite{KKK95,xu2003robust,bechlioulis2008robust,ioannou1996robust}.
 To bridge this gap, this paper proposes a singularity-free aCBF-based control design method for systems with parametric uncertainties in both $f$ and $g$.
-The safety constraint (i.e., the CBF condition) of the proposed method does not rely on the parameter estimations and thus, the non-emptiness of the admissible safe control set can be verified independent of the online parameter estimation process.
+In contrast to the existing results (e.g., the approach developed in \cite{verginis2022funnel}) where the safety constraints (i.e., the CBF conditions) include estimated parameters, the CBF condition of the proposed method only relies on the nominal values of the unknown parameters.
+Hence, the non-emptiness of the admissible safe control set can be verified in advance, and the singular configuration can be avoided.
 The safe control is obtained by solving a \emph{nonlinear program} (NLP), which has a closed-form solution.
 Furthermore, a data-driven approach is developed to reduce the potential conservatism of the proposed controller by tightening the parameter bounds.
 The effectiveness of the proposed control strategy is demonstrated by numerical simulations.
 Main results of this paper are shown in Fig. \ref{fig:illustraion}.

 The rest of this paper is structured as follows.
 In Section \ref{sec:pre}, introduction to CBFs and the problem formulation are provided; in Section \ref{sec:main}, the proposed aCBF-based control approaches are presented; in Section \ref{sec:data}, a data-driven method that aims to reduce the conservatism of the proposed control methods is developed; in Section \ref{sec:simulation}, numerical simulation results that validate the proposed methods are presented; and finally, the conclusion is drawn in Section \ref{sec:conclusion}.